 What about that jolly face?
 How accurate is our portrayal to the real St. Nick of yesteryear?
 The short answer is that it may be very close.
 Why?
 It is believed by some scholars that St. Nicholas’ bones were absconded by Italian sailors during the 11th century and taken to the crypt of the Basilica di San Nicola located on the southeast coast of Italy.
 The crypt was repaired in the 1950s and the Nick’s skull and bones were documented with x-ray photos and thousands of detailed measurements.
 From there, scientists used modern forensic facial reconstruction to give us the image we know and love today.

 In the 1500s the Protestant Reformation began and good old St. Nick fell out of favor across northern Europe.
 But in the Netherlands, kids and families would not give up St. Nicholas as a gift bringer.
+(And, who can blame them?)
 And that’s when they brought Sinterklaas with them to New World colonies.

 The Origins and History of Sinterklaas

-Sinterklaas (his name is a contraction of Sint Nikolaas) is based on St. Nick but cast in a Dutch mold.
+Sinterklaas (his name is a contraction of Sint Nikolaas, in case any of you linguists were wondering) is based on jolly old St. Nick but cast in a Dutch mold.
 He looks similar in that he is a jolly old sod dressed in red but he sports a bishop’s hat, rides a white horse, and carries a long, curled shepherd’s staff.
 An important distinction is that the Dutch conceptualize him as a kindly old man instead of a Catholic saint.
 The end result is that Sinterklaas is celebrated by Dutch people of all ages and beliefs, without any real religious connotations.

 The rituals surrounding Sinterklass and Santa differ as well.
 The Feast of Sinterklaas is held on December 6th, the day that St. Nick passed away.
 This is when gifts are exchanged and good-natured fun is made of loved ones.
 Christmas is focused on family and church services, not gift-giving.